 - Weekly maintenance workloads – To maximize the efficiency of your team, you need to be able to see historical data on maintenance activities and identify peak times so you can schedule accordingly.

 - Average response times – Knowing how quickly your team is able to respond to maintenance needs also helps you ensure everyone has a balanced workload and no one is overwhelmed or falling behind.

 - Total cost of ownership – This includes all costs, from initial purchase price, customization costs, preventive maintenance costs, and corrective maintenance.
 It should also subtract the selling price of the asset at the end of its life.

 - Preventive maintenance completion rate – Tracking your PM completion rate will allow you to know where you can improve, and what’s not getting done.

-- Asset utilization rates – Utilization rates are measured in two ways: Per asset and average.
+- Asset utilization rates – Utilization rates are measured in two ways: per asset and average.
 Per asset utilization looks at how much a particular asset is being used, usually in terms of hours per day or miles over a month.
 These individual utilization rates are then compared against your average utilization.
-Over time, you should seek to increase your average utilization, and consider eliminating assets that you don’t utilize very often.
+Over time, you should seek to increase your average utilization and consider eliminating assets that you don’t utilize very often.

 EAM vs CMMS

 Stated simply, if you want the most out of your physical assets, EAM is the solution for you.
-Asset-heavy organizations will experience the greatest return on their EAM investment.
+Asset-heavy organizations experience the greatest return on their EAM investment.

-So why invest in EAM software?
+Why invest in EAM software?

-In addition to improving your own operations, having an accurate, reliable enterprise asset management system sends a strong signal to customers that your company values accountability, consistency, and transparency.
+In addition to improving your operations, having an accurate, reliable enterprise asset management system sends a strong signal to customers that your company values accountability, consistency, and transparency.
 When you use EAM maintenance software, you don’t have to rely on idle promises of reliability and consistency.
 You can easily access data on asset performance, print detailed reports, and provide customers with insight that gives them peace of mind.